InsightCenterNoodles/Rigatoni/README.md

 server.run()
 server.shutdown()
 ```
-or alternatively, you can use the context manager
+or alternatively, you can use the context manager to automatically start running the server in a new thread

 ```python
 with Server(50000, starting_state, delegates) as server: